Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (I): a nonlinear Reaction–Diffusion system

 As the output we aim to predict is the spatio-temporal HF solutions, the decoder $\{\decoder{i}\}_{i=0}^2$ combine temporal and spatial encoding, using LSTM networks and POD, respectively -- mirroring the encoder structure of Level 2.
 Thus each level is trained to predict the HF POD coordinates, from which the entire spatial solution can be reconstructed.
 Note that the POD basis employed in the decoders is computed from HF snapshots, thus different from the LF POD basis in $\encoder{2}$.

 In this application, the quality of the input information determines the hierarchical order.
-Note that each level processes a dataset of different modality (vector valued, time-series, spatio-temporal snapshot data) through encoders tailored to the input data fusing their latent representation.
+Note that each level processes a dataset of different modality (vector valued, time-series, spatio-temporal snapshot data) through encoders tailored to the input data fusing their latent representation. {We note that Level~0 corresponds to a standard single-fidelity surrogate setting, where the HF solution is learned using only HF data and the associated control parameters.
+The flexibility of the proposed framework allows the encoder and decoder components to be replaced, so that existing deep-learning-based HF surrogates (e.g., \cite{fresca2020comprehensive,hesthaven2018non}) can be embedded as the starting level in the hierarchy.}

 \paragraph{Dataset} Data are computed numerically by solving the PDEs \eqref{eq: RD_eqs} using the Fourier spectral method \cite{trefethen2000spectral} with time step $\Delta t = 0.05$.
 Two distinct datasets are generated for use as input and output to the MF model, respectively, and are referred to as LF and HF based on the following characteristics: